 Sometimes the best way to make big bucks is to focus on a smaller, or niche, audience.
-For some quick tips on marketing your online store to niche markets, watch today’s episode of Two Minute Tuesday.
+For some quick tips on marketing your online store to niche markets, watch today’s episode.

 When it comes to selling online, many of us try to sell as many customers as humanly possible.
 The only problem with this approach is that it’s harder to figure out your true target market, and can often increase the cost of your marketing investments.